dflock/duncanlock.net/content/posts/tech/comprehensive-linux-backups-with-etckeeper-backupninja.rst

 So, your backup system configuration is now backed up :)

-Physical Offsite Backups
+Physical Off-site Backups
 -------------------------

-I also want *physical* offsite backups of everything - in case anything happens to my building - like a fire, flood or burglary, for example.
+I also want *physical* off-site backups of everything - in case anything happens to my building - like a fire, flood or burglary, for example.

 Once you've setup the above, this is simplicity itself - just remove the external USB backup disk, stick a post-it note with the date on it, and take it to work, or give it to a friend who lives separately from you.